NawrizTurjo/Restaurant-Database-Project-L1-T2/README.md

    - Ensure that you have `Java` along with `Javafx` installed on your client PC.

 2. Update Configuration:
    - In the client application code or configuration, specify the server PC's `IP address` obtained earlier.
-You may change the code in `connectToServer` method for client application.
+You may change the server address in `connectToServer` method for client application.

 3. Run the Client Application:
    - Start the `client` application on your client PC.